Midland, ON private-pay medical transportation

 - ROUTE 6 - Simcoe County LINX Transit

-Supports the Midland to Orillia weekday corridor and fare reality.
+Supports the Midland to Orillia weekday corridor.

 - Cancer Program - Royal Victoria Regional Health Centre

-Supports Barrie as a realistic regional cancer-care destination from Midland.
+Supports Barrie as a regional cancer-care destination.

 - Renal - Royal Victoria Regional Health Centre

-Supports Barrie as a realistic regional renal-care destination from Midland.
+Supports Barrie as a regional renal-care destination.

 - Kidney Care - Orillia Soldiers' Memorial Hospital